 - Probate real estate agents will discuss with the representative the pros and cons of requesting a smaller deposit from home buyers.

-- A smaller deposit may cause more offers at higher offer prices.
+- A smaller deposit may mean more offers at higher offer prices.

-A Notice of Sale gets published before homes are sold in probate sales in California unless:
+A Notice of Sale gets published before homes are sold in California unless:

 - Decedents Will directs the executor or administrator to sell the property

 - Will gives authority for the representative to sell the property

 - An estates representative has full authority under the IAEA

 If there isn’t a Will and the estates representative does not have full authority to act under the IAEA, then a Notice of Sale gets published before the sale of the person’s property.

 The Notice of Sale provides information regarding the sale to the public.
 It gets published in a legal newspaper in the county in which all or some of the property is located.
 The newspaper must publish no less than once a week, at least three times over a period of no less than 10 days before the sale.
 The third publication must be at least five days after the first publication.